ccrwy5/detectScene-MVL-Explanation/README.md

 ---
 #### Additional Notes
-An activity indicator is created on 19 and is simply called `activity indicator`.
+An activity indicator is created on line 19 and is simply called `activityIndicator`.
 ```Swift
 @IBOutlet weak var activityIndicator: UIActivityIndicatorView!
 ```